Dagi2004/CLINIC-MANAGEMENT-SYSTEM/README.md

 **Staff User:**

 - Full access to all CRUD operations.
-- Can manage student and teacher records.
-- Can view, add, update, and delete information.
+- Can view, add, update, and delete records.

 **Patient Management:** The system allows you to easily store and access patient information, including personal details, medical history.